klmitch/cli_tools/README.rst

 defined by ``subcmd1()`` has a name derived from the function name, while the subcommand defined by ``subcmd2()`` has its name explicitly set to "sub2".

+To introspect the declared subcommands, use the ``get_subcommands()`` function which is also added to the decorated function.
+The ``get_subcommands()`` function returns a dictionary mapping the subcommand name to the function which implements that subcommand.
+For instance, in the example above, ``function.get_subcommands()`` would return the dictionary ``{"subcmd1": subcmd1, "sub2": subcmd2}``.

+Note that, when using subcommands, the original function will never be called.
+If no subcommand is passed on the command line, the underlying ``argparse`` module reports an error.

 It is also possible to load subcommands using a ``pkg_resources`` entrypoint group, using the ``@load_subcommands()`` decorator like